MetPX/sarracenia/doc/sr_subscribe.1.rst

 All sr\_ tools store all sensitive authentication info in the credentials.conf file.
-Passwords for SFTP, AMQP, and HTTP accounts are stored in URL´s there, as well as other pointers to thins such as private keys, or FTP modes.
+Passwords for SFTP, AMQP, and HTTP accounts are stored in URL´s there, as well as other pointers to things such as private keys, or FTP modes.
+SFTP is a special case, in that if the .ssh config files are configured for use by OpenSSH, the tools will try to interpret them such that likel no sftp entry is required as long as one can sftp onto the host without a challenge (the configuration specifies which keys to present, and no passphrase is needed.)

 For more details, see: `sr_config(7) credentials <sr_config.7.html/#credentials>`_